|Nutrition Facts (per serving)|

 Add oil and extract(s) to the eggs and beat briefly to blend.
 Replace whisk with the paddle attachment and, on lowest speed, beat in flour mixture and almonds just until mixture holds together.
 It will be soft, but shouldn't be too sticky.
 If necessary, add a few more tablespoons of flour.

 Divide dough in half.
-Dampen hands lightly and form each half into a 3-inch-by-12-inch log on the prepared baking sheet, spacing 4 inches apart.
+Dampen hands lightly and form each half into a 3-inch x 2-inch log on the prepared baking sheet, spacing 4 inches apart.
 Bake about 45 minutes or until golden brown and firm to the touch.
 Remove from oven and let cool at least 10 minutes.

 Carefully place logs on a cutting board and cut diagonally with a serrated knife or a ham slicer into 1/2- to 3/4-inch slices.

-Place pieces cut side down on ungreased baking sheets.
+Place pieces cut-side down on ungreased baking sheets.
 Bake 5 minutes.
 Turn pieces over and bake 5 minutes longer or until completely dry.
 Cool completely on wire racks.
-Store in an airtight container for up to 3 months or freeze.
+Store in an airtight container for up to three months or freeze.